jacksonkr/inodes-emailer/README.md

 If you get an email, here are some tips on how to troubleshoot further

-- to get inode in percentage
+- to list inode info with percentages
 `df -ih`

-- to find where majority of inodes are
+- to find folders majority of inodes are
 `find / -xdev -printf '%h\n' | sort | uniq -c | sort -k 1 -n`

 - to clean out old php sessions (older then 360 minutes)